AmirGhavam/ChessLab/README.md

 # ChessLab
-A lightweight HTML-based PGN viewer
+A lightweight HTML-based PGN viewer with Stockfish as an engine for analysis!